dp1500/Smart-Home-Automation-using-Computer-Vision/README.md

-# Smart Home Automation with Object Detection and Face Recognition
+# Smart Home Security with Object Detection and Face Recognition

 ## Overview